Aliases for ANGPT1 Gene

 GeneCards Summary for ANGPT1 Gene

 ANGPT1 (Angiopoietin 1) is a Protein Coding gene.
-Diseases associated with ANGPT1 include chronic myocardial ischemia and lipodermatosclerosis.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
+Diseases associated with ANGPT1 include Chronic Myocardial Ischemia and Lipodermatosclerosis.
+Among its related pathways are Interleukin-3, 5 and GM-CSF signaling and Platelet activation, signaling and aggregation.
 GO annotations related to this gene include receptor binding and receptor tyrosine kinase binding.
-An important paralog of this gene is FGB.
+An important paralog of this gene is ANGPT2.

 UniProtKB/Swiss-Prot for ANGPT1 Gene